maubanel/UE5-CPP-BP-Overview/operators/README.md

 ##### `Step 5.`\|`BPOVR`| :small_orange_diamond:

 We will be counting down and need a variable to hold this time.
-Create a new **float** variable called `Game Time`.
+Create a new **float** variable called `GameTime`.

 ![create Game Time variable](images/createGameVar.png)